salmujaiwel/Covid-19_1M_Saudi_Tweets/README.md

 3)	neg.csv

 4)	1M_Covid19SaudiTweets

-Datasets can be obtained.
-Kindly drop me an email.

 - Procssed list of unique words for 5 hashtags from 5M tweets.
 Automatic indexing and sorting of the dicitonary